Rank two weak Fano bundles on del Pezzo threefolds of degree five

 \subsection{Background}

-To deepen the classification theory of Fano manifolds, Szurek and Wisniewski \cite{SW90} introduced the notion of a \emph{Fano bundle}, which is defined to be a vector bundle $\mcE$ on a smooth projective variety $X$ such that $\P_{X}(\mcE)$ is Fano.
-They showed that the base space $X$ of a Fano bundle $\mcE$ must be a Fano manifold [THEOREM, ibid].
-Thus, in papers including \cite{SW90,Langer98,MOS14,Ohno16v7}, the classification problem of Fano bundles have been treated on a fixed base Fano manifold.
-Especially, rank $2$ Fano bundles on a Fano $3$-fold of Picard rank $1$ were classified by \cite{MOS14}.
-On the other hand, Langer introduced the notion of \emph{weak Fano} bundles as a natural generalization of that of Fano bundles \cite{Langer98}.
+To deepen the classification theory of Fano manifolds, Szurek and Wisniewski \cite{SW90} introduced the notion of a \emph{Fano bundle}, which is a vector bundle $\mcE$ on a smooth projective variety $X$ such that $\P_{X}(\mcE)$ is Fano.
+They showed that the base space $X$ of a Fano bundle $\mcE$ must be a Fano manifold \cite[THEOREM]{SW90}.
+In many papers \cite{SW90,Langer98,mos2,mos1,Ohno16v7} the classification problem of Fano bundles have been treated on a fixed base Fano manifold, and rank $2$ Fano bundles on a Fano $3$-fold of Picard rank $1$ were classified by \cite{mos2}.

+In \cite{Langer98}, Langer introduced the notion of \emph{weak Fano} bundles as a natural generalization of that of Fano bundles.
 Namely, a vector bundle $\mcE$ on $X$ is said to be weak Fano if $\P_{X}(\mcE)$ is weak Fano, i.e., $-K_{\P_{X}(\mcE)}$ is nef and big.
 As opposed to Fano bundles, rank $2$ weak Fano bundles on a Fano $3$-fold of Picard rank $1$ have not yet been classified.

-Our main purpose is to classify rank $2$ weak Fano bundles on a del Pezzo $3$-fold $X$ of Picard rank $1$.
-It was known that a del Pezzo $3$-fold is of Picard rank $1$ if and only if the degree of $X$, say $\deg X$, is less than or equal to $5$ \cite{Iskovskikh77,Fujita80}.
-In our previous articles \cite{Ishikawa16,FHI20}, we classify rank $2$ weak Fano bundles on a del Pezzo $3$-fold $X$ of $\deg X \in \{3,4\}$.
-In this sequel, we will classify them when the case $\deg X \in \{1,2,5\}$.